 Fish high in omega-3s include salmon, albacore tuna, herring, mackerel, trout, and sardines.

+This common herbal supplement might affect brain chemicals.
+It's used to treat depression, anxiety, and sleep disorders.
 But studies don’t recommend using it to treat ADHD.
-Recent research finds that St. John's wort has no effect on the symptoms of the disorder.
+Research shows that St. John's wort has no effect on the symptoms of the disorder.

 Other Natural Supplements for ADHD